-While donors may contribute to any of a substantial list of funds created through private and foundation gifts to History, the Department’s current priority funds are described below.
-If you have questions or suggestions about supporting the Department, please feel free to contact me at email@example.com.
-On behalf of the entire Department, thank you for supporting History at the University of Washington.
+While donors may contribute to any of a substantial list of funds created through private and foundation gifts to History, the Department has made priorities of the funds described below.
+If you have questions or suggestions about supporting the Department, please contact me.
+And thank you for supporting History at the University of Washington.

 FRIENDS OF HISTORY FUND

-This essential fund provides broad support for critical needs in History.
+This multi-purpose, discretionary fund serves the majority of the contributors to History.
 The Department uses it to support the History Writing Center and Undergraduate Advising Office, recognize student and faculty achievements, and keep the treasured Professor Emeritus Jon Bridgman in undergraduate classrooms.

-This fund supports faculty and visiting scholars working in the area of military history or war and society, in any historical period and part of the world.
-Recently, it has supported public lectures by distinguished scholars on topics ranging from whether the British could have won the war for American Independence to guerilla warfare strategies during the U.S. Civil War.
+Supports faculty and visiting scholars working in the area of military history, or war and society, in any historical period and part of the world.